 The UC men's and women's cross country teams will compete in the All-Ohio Intercollegiate Championships in Cedarville on Saturday.
 The men are the defending team champion while the women finished fifth last year.

-A native of Saalfeld, Germany, Seaton earned her bachelor’s degree from the German College of Sports Science in 1991 and a master’s in exercise science from the University of Leipzig in 1994.
+// PERSONAL LIFE A native of Saalfeld, Germany, Seaton earned her bachelor’s degree from the German College of Sports Science in 1991 and a master’s in exercise science from the University of Leipzig in 1994.
 Seaton was a standout athlete for the East German junior track and field team and competed for her German club team SC Motor Jena from 1984-87.
 She has competitive experience in the javelin, discus, shot put, multi events, high jump, long jump, hurdles and cross country.
-At the prime of her career she was a javelin specialist and took third place at the 1989 East German amateur national championships and finished in second place at the 1986 national club championships.

-Susan and her husband, Robert, who reside in College Hill, are parents to Patrick and Aidan.
+Susan and her husband, Robert, reside in College Hill and have two sons, Patrick and Aidan.